Elijah E. Cummings Family Asthma Act would improve the nation’s public health response to asthma.

-Allergy & Asthma Network supports a new bill introduced into the House that will expand asthma care nationwide.
+Allergy & Asthma Network supports a bill reintroduced into the U.S. House of Representatives that would expand asthma care nationwide.
 We urge you to support this important bill as well.

-Bipartisan legislators introduced the Elijah E. Cummings Family Asthma Act (H.R.
-7055) in the U.S. House of Representatives on March 11.
-The bill would strengthen the nation’s public health response to asthma.
+Bipartisan legislators reintroduced the Elijah E. Cummings Family Asthma Act (H.R.
+5749) in the House on Sept.
+29. The bill would strengthen the nation’s public health response to asthma.
 It would also provide relief to the 25+ million Americans living with the disease.

 The Family Asthma Act would: